ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 Submitting a lot was a challenge in itself.
 To start, there was a rate limit of 10 submissions every 15 minutes, i.e. 960 submissions per day.
-This on its own was reasonable, however every 6 hours or so something in the networking stack seemingly blacklisted traffic from IPs that were currently connected.
+This on its own was reasonable, however every 6 hours or so something in the networking stack would seemingly ban all traffic from IPs that had active connections.
 I'm not entirely sure if this was just a me problem, however from what I observed:
 * The networking problem was tied to IPs, not accounts.
 For example, switching to a different WiFi network on the same account seemed to fix it.
 I assume if the organizers were actually trying to ban me, they would have disabled my account or emailed me about it.